Critical and Systems Thinking (ENGG5811)

 UNIT OF STUDY

-Critical & Systems Thinking is the first of a two unit sequence dealing with the analytical abilities required in deciding and communicating management strategy for complex large-scale projects.
+Critical and Systems Thinking is the first of a two unit sequence dealing with the analytical abilities required in deciding and communicating management strategy for complex large-scale projects.

 The unit develops skills in making basic critical judgments on complex problem situations involving uncertainty, incomplete information and dynamically interacting technical and non- technical systems and contexts.
 There is a particular focus on the ability to articulate a critical, reflected and well- reasoned response at a level that contributes usefully to project strategy discussions.